Are drinking alcohol and erectile dysfunction (ED) connected?

 I. Alcohol and Erectile Dysfunction

-Light and moderate drinkers had a much lower risk of ED.
+In a word, light and moderate drinkers had a much lower risk of ED.
 Such drinking was consuming up to 21 drinks per week.
 However, those who consumed over 21 drinks weekly had no significant reduction in ED risk.

 Also, men who had “never consumed” alcohol had no different ED risk than those who had “ever” consumed it.